 The NJR’s Regional Coordinator (RC) team provide a vital field-based link between hospitals and the National Joint Registry (NJR).
 The role provided by Regional Coordinators has been pivotal in ensuring appropriate data entry and stakeholder information services training, encouraging hospitals and surgeons to comply with the NJR, and supporting the increase in the number of records submitted with patient consent.
-More recently the RC team have been the driving force behind the NJR’s inaugural data quality audit.
+More recently the RC team have been the driving force behind the success of NJR’s ongoing data quality audit.

 Introducing the NJR’s Regional Coordinator team and their national responsibilities: